tangyong/gf-cdi-osgi-integration/README.md

 * [GLASSFISH-18370] - OSGi Services injected with CDI have their exceptions wrapped..

+## Doing List

+* [GLASSFISH-17155] - CDI Events don't work when fired by a OSGi ServiceListener.

 ## To Do List (By Priority)

-* [High][GLASSFISH-17155] - CDI Events don't work when fired by a OSGi ServiceListener.
 * [High][GLASSFISH-15265] - Allow callbacks on service lifecycle events in @OSGiService.
 * [High][GLASSFISH-15365] - CDI + OSGi event admin.
 * [High][GLASSFISH-15364] - CDI + OSGi config admin.